 The past year also added a whole new metaphorical dictionary to our shelf, full of the world of words related to pregnancy, parenting and babies.

 The vast majority of the overly cutesy, twee or sentimental baby language people use has a nails / blackboard effect on me (it’s not just me, surely?).
 However, the parenting phrase that I have become to find most objectionable over the past twelve months is ‘making a rod for your own back’.
 But what does it mean?

 And it is incredibly irritating.
 It is often used in relation to things that people may or many not agree with, or around things you generally do out of necessity.

-As some examples, things related to parenting that I’ve been told or read that I’m ‘making a rod for my own back’ about: breastfeeding on-demand, letting the baby asleep on me, feeding her to sleep, occasionally letting her sleep in our bed for some or all of the night, choosing not to give her a dummy, and not leaving her to cry.
+As some examples, things related to parenting that I’ve been told or read that I’m ‘making a rod for my own back’ about: breastfeeding on-demand, extended breastfeeding, letting the baby asleep on me, feeding her to sleep, occasionally letting her sleep in our bed for some or all of the night, co-sleeping, choosing not to give her a dummy, and not leaving her to cry.

 It’s easy to let it wash over your back when you’re more confident in your choices, but when it’s related to something you do because it’s all you can do to get by and just survive in the hazy first few weeks and months, it’s never particularly helpful.